Turf management in fire ant biosecurity zones

 Keep the treated area free of material that could form an untreated bridge to the soil.

-For an insecticide registered as a horizontal or perimeter barrier for fire ants, refer to Australian Pesticides and Veterinary Medicines Authority (APVMA) permit PER14317 (expires 31 December 2021).
+For an insecticide registered as a horizontal or perimeter barrier for fire ants, refer to APVMA permit number PER14317 (expires 29 February 2024).

 Keeping a record